 • Form Displays - Custom fields can also be configured as to where, when, and how the empty field will present itself.
 The field can present on the online form, the kiosk form, and/or the staff-added form.
 In addition to appearing at the time the registration form is presented, it can also be configured to present after online confirmation, after check-in, or after the callback button is clicked.
 The field can also be configured to use the whole line (rather than wrapping in a half-line space) or it can be configured to show in a separate modal window.

 • List Displays - Custom fields can be configured as to where the completed field will display its information.
-The field data can be shown on the wait room display, on the patient queue page, or on the nurse page in the callback and/or the discharge list.
+The field data can be shown on the wait room display.

 By default, custom fields are configured to 'always show'.
 However, custom fields can be configured to ONLY present if/when certain triggers or criteria are met.
 Current triggers are a) Leave-and-Come-Back check box, and b) Patient Type, as well as any other custom fields which you have created.